hashicorp/terraform/examples/101-vm-from-user-image/README.md

 Azure requires that an application is added to Azure Active Directory to generate the client_id, client_secret, and tenant_id needed by Terraform (subscription_id can be recovered from your Azure account details).
 Please go [here](https://www.terraform.io/docs/providers/azurerm/) for full instructions on how to create this.

+`image_uri` - Specifies the `image_uri` in the form publisherName:offer:skus:version. `image_uri` can also specify the VHD uri of a custom VM image to clone.
+`os_type` -  When cloning a custom disk image the `os_type` documented below becomes required.
+Specifies the operating system Type, valid values are windows, linux.